Divorce in Malaysia

 In deciding on the care and custody of the children, the child’s welfare is paramount.

-To determine what is best for the child, the court will consider:
+To determine what is best for the child, the court will consider the following:

 Division of matrimonial property

-Under section 76, the court has the power to order the division of matrimonial assets acquired during the marriage or order the sale of assets and the division of the proceeds of the sale.
+Under section 76, the court has the power to order the division of matrimonial assets acquired during the marriage or order the sale of assets and the division of the sale proceeds.

 When deciding on the division of property, the court will now have regard to the following: